 8) Strictly speaking, if SNH really did decide policy based on this interview, Birk Knowes should no longer be a SSSI as there are no fossils left.

 9) The BBC interview he claims is the source of the passage is from 2002.
 However, a word-for-word match of the passage was already present in SNH documentation from the year 2000, two years earlier.
 See below:

 Analysis.
 When confronted with this statement, he became cornered and could only respond by lying…again.

 Conclusions about the 10 questions

 It is evident that Colin MacFadyen was unable to reasonably answer the questions as he either provided an invalid/false answer, evaded the question or contradicted himself.
-Most importantly, he was unable to justify the closure of Birk Knowes and he could not explain why he took part in the SNH investigation which was about him.
-This indicates that he is responsible for the loss of almost 20 years of scientific research at this site, and that he rigged the SNH investigation into the closure.
+The responses he provided could not justify the closure of Birk Knowes, and he could not explain why he took part in the SNH investigation which was about him.
+This indicates that he is responsible for the loss of 20 years of scientific research at this site, and that he rigged the SNH investigation.

 As a final note, this is stated at the end of the email: